 The student's schedule is developed on a semester-by-semester basis, with consideration given to both the immediate school year and the student's long-term educational goals.
 Students must be registered for four or more Clark/IRSC classes.
-The semester schedule plan is developed with involvement of the student, the parent/guardian, and the certified school counselor.
+The semester schedule plan is developed collaboratively with the student, the parent/guardian, and the certified school counselor.